ManD12218/ManD12218/README.md

 - 👋 Hi, I’m Mandeep Kumar @ManD12218
 - 👀 I’m interested in Machine learning and AI
-- 💞️ I’m looking to collaborate on projects on AI/ML
+- 💞️ I’m looking to collaborate on Opens source projects on AI/ML
 - 📫 Drop in a msg at mandy12218@gmail.com to connect

 <!---